daily grind

 - to cheat someone out of something

-The man was worried that the company would do him out of the large bonus that he was expecting.do (someone's) bidding
+The man was worried that the company would do him out of the bonus that he was expecting.

 - to do what someone else wants

-The principal was able to get the head teacher to do his bidding with the other teachers.do something rash
+The principal was able to get the head teacher to do his bidding with the other teachers.

 - to take drastic action (usually without thinking)

-My friend is extremely angry and she may do something rash.do the dishes
+My friend is extremely angry and she may do something rash.

 - to wash and dry some dishes

-We did the dishes soon after eating dinner.do the honors
+We did the dishes soon after eating dinner.

 - to perform the duty of a host (when serving a drink etc.)

-"Would you like to do the honors and pour everybody a drink?"do the trick
+"Would you like to do the honors and pour everybody a drink?"

 - to work well, to achieve a good or desired result

-I think that the new piece of equipment should do the trick and solve our problem.do time
+I think that the new piece of equipment should do the trick and solve our problem.

 - to spend time in prison

-- to be acquainted/involved/associated with someone or something
+- to be acquainted or involved or associated with someone or something

 - to benefit from (something)

-I have been working hard all day so now I could do with a cold drink.do without (something)
+I have been working hard all day so now I could do with a cold drink.

 - to manage without something

-We will have to do without sugar if there is none.do wonders
+We will have to do without sugar because there is none left.

 - to produce excellent results

-If you begin to do some exercise it will do wonders for your health..
+Doing some exercise will do wonders for your health.

 dog and pony show

-The politicians put on a dog and pony show to make everyone forget about the scandal.dog-eat-dog
+The politician put on a dog and pony show to make people forget about the scandal.

 - to be ready or willing to fight and hurt others to get what you want

-It is a dog-eat-dog world in the advertising and public relations business.dog in the manger
+It is a dog-eat-dog world in the advertising and public relations business.

-- someone who prevents others from doing what he does not want them to do (from Aesops Fables)
+- one who prevents others from enjoying what one has no use for oneself (from Aesops Fables)

-The girl was a dog in the manger when she cancelled the dinner because she could not attend.doll (oneself) up
+The girl was a dog in the manger.
+She cancelled the dinner because she could not attend.

 - to dress in fancy clothes

-She was all dolled up for the party at the downtown hotel.dollar for dollar
+The woman was all dolled up for the party at the downtown hotel.

 - considering the cost

-Dollar for dollar, going to the mountains for a holiday is a good deal.done for
+Dollar for dollar, going to the resort for a holiday is a good deal.

-I think that our team is done for this season.done in
+I think that our team is done for this season.

 - to be tired, to be exhausted

-I was done in so I went to bed early.done to a T
+I was done in so I went to bed early.

 - to be cooked just right

-The steaks were done to a T and everybody was very happy with them.done with (something)
+The steaks were done to a T and everybody was very happy with them.

 - to be finished using something

-I was done with the computer so I let my sister use it.doomed to failure
+I was done with the computer so I let my sister use it.

 - to be certain to fail